jovantana/react-google-map/README.md

-# react-google-map
+# React Google Map in Next JS
-React Google Map in Next JS App
+Google Map in your Next JS app